Kari1407/Starship-Expansion-Project/README.md

 # Starship Expansion Project
-Starship Expansion Project is a mod being developed by me, Kari, with contribution from the community, this mod aims to give players a more up to date version of the Starship vehicle by SpaceX.
-This mod is not 1:1 even if it looks like it is.
+Starship Expansion Project (SEP) is a mod being developed by me, Kari, and our amazing team of over 10 people.
+Our project aims to bring our intepretation of the Starship vehicle by SpaceX into Kerbal Space Program.
+While a lot of the design choices are based on the actual vehicle sitting on Boca Chica, creative freedom is used to expand our mod even further.

-### Mandatory Mods:
+### Dependencies:
 - B9 Part Switch
 - Waterfall
 - ModuleManager

 ### Recommended Mods:
+- Textures Unlimited
+- Tundra Exploration
+- Kerbal Joint Reinforcement (Next or Continued)
 - Starship Launch Expansion

-- Tundra Exploration
-- Textures Unlimited
+### Suggested Mods:
 - Modular Launch Pads
 - Flight Manager for Reusable Stages (FMRS)
 - Trajectories
+- HullCameraVDS & NeptuneCamera

+### IVA Dependencies
+- SEP
+- Near Future Props
+- Reviva
+- Free IVA

+### IVA Recommended Mods
+- ASET Props
+- JSI Advanced Transparent Pods

 ## Roadmap
 You can check my roadmap on https://trello.com/b/UPblvcar/karis-roadmap